 Why this question matters: A candidate that can be honest with you about their passions around the role as well as where they may need a little more help is the ideal person for the job.
 A balance of confidence and transparency is necessary when answering this question, so make sure both parts of the question are addressed.
 Additionally, how a candidate talks about their challenges is a good indicator of how they will deal with conflict or difficult conversations in the workplace.

-Red flags to look for: Someone who only has an answer for half of the question, or someone who lists far too many concerns.
+Red flags to look out for: For this interview question, bad answers would include someone only has an answer for half of the question or someone who lists far too many concerns.
 Everyone will need a little guidance at first, but they should be qualified enough to feel confident that they can handle most of the responsibilities without assistance.

 10. What questions do you have for me?